Ohio Admin. Code 5123-9-30 - Home and community-based services waivers - homemaker/personal care under the individual options and level one waivers

 Eligibility for the staff competency rate modification for an independent

-the independent provider through the department's website (
+documentation submitted by the independent provider through the department's website

-independent provider meets the criteria set forth in paragraph (F)(7)(a) of
+meets the criteria set forth in paragraph (F)(7)(a) of this rule.

-shall be determined by the employing agency provider.
-The employing agency
+determined by the employing agency provider.
+The employing agency provider

-provider shall review, verify, and maintain documentation that demonstrates
+review, verify, and maintain documentation that demonstrates that the staff

-that the staff member meets the criteria set forth in paragraph (F)(7)(a) of
+member meets the criteria set forth in paragraph (F)(7)(a) of this

 (d) The cost of a staff